joshuadavis/notion2obsidian/README.md

 ## Transform CSV Files Into Tables

 * Notion exports "database" pages as CSV files.
 These are translated into markdown files with a markdown table in them.
-* Detect "link tables" and link the names to the corresponding notes.
+* Detect "link tables" and link the names to the corresponding notes (markdown link format is used).
+* Empty cells are translated to a single space, so the table will be interpreted correctly.
+* One empty line added after the last row, to ensure that the table is interpreted correctly.

 ## Other Transformations

 * Remove first heading if it's the same as the page name.
+* Translate `Tags: foo, bar, baz` into Obsidian tags, at the end of the page.

 ## Work in Progress

-* Translate `Tags: foo, bar, baz` into Obsidian tags.
+...
+TBD

 # Installation